NAGANO JAPAN

 narita-express-banner-edit

-As of April 2021, all foreign passport-holders on temporary visas in Japan (or intending to enter on a temporary visa) are eligible for this pass.
+As of April 2021, all foreign passport-holders on temporary visas in Japan (or intending to enter on a temporary visa) are eligible for both passes.
 This includes foreign residents of Japan on any type of temporary visa.
-Until that time, the old eligibility requirement applies, limiting use of the pass to person travelling to/in Japan on a foreigner passport and temporary visitor visa.
+The previous rule restricting these passes to only those people who will be entering Japan on a temporary visa (not those who are already in the country) is no longer in effect.

 PURCHASING A JR PASS